-- a. in all new installations thermostatic mixing devices shall be fitted directly to the mixed temperature outlet or be integral with it, and be the method of temperature and flow control, i.e. the mixing device should not be separate and supply water via second tap or manual mixer since there will be many cases where draw-off of cold water will not occur; - in the case of bidets with ascending sprays, or a handled douche, which may be accidentally immersed in an adjacent WC, water taps must be supplied via a suitable air gap, normally from a storage cistern; - c. automatic taps should be considered for general public access washroom/toilets, surgical scrub sinks and hand-wash basins in main kitchen/food preparation areas; because the temperature is non-user adjustable they should be supplied from a Type 2 TMV set to 41°C, they are not recommended where the frequency of use of sanitary assemblies is low; part of the operational management will necessitate "flushing" of outlets.
+- a. in all new installations thermostatic mixing devices shall be fitted directly to the mixed temperature outlet or be integral with it, and be the method of temperature and flow control, i.e. the mixing device should not be separate and supply water via second tap or manual mixer since there will be many cases where draw-off of cold water will not occur; - thermostatic mixing devices have complex internal structures that can entrap waterborne bacteria and biofilm.
+Risk assessments should be carried out to determine the potential to replace thermostatic mixing devices with ordinary in augmented care accommodation where it is unlikely that patients will use wash hand basins; - in the case of bidets with ascending sprays, or a handled douche, which may be accidentally immersed in an adjacent WC, water taps must be supplied via a suitable air gap, normally from a storage cistern; - d. automatic taps should be considered for general public access washroom/toilets, surgical scrub sinks and hand-wash basins in main kitchen/food preparation areas.
+Because the temperature is non-user adjustable they should be supplied from a Type 2 TMV set to 41°C and they are not recommended where the frequency of use of sanitary assemblies is low.
+Part of the operational management will necessitate "flushing" of outlets.
 Such flushing can be time-consuming and is not facilitated by automatic taps that require a continual presence.
-The proximity detector should include a timer than can be adjusted to take account of the optimum washing time: this is particularly important for scrub sinks; - d. automatic flushing WCs should be considered for similar areas including wards; - e. in the case of a dual function delivery device, i.e. shower/bath diverter, a risk assessment will be necessary to establish what temperature setting is required; - f. there has been much debate as to whether swan neck taps constitute any additional risk associated with stagnant water remaining un-drained when the tap is switched off.
-There is no evidence to suggest that there is any particular cause for concern given that the permitted lengths of dead-legs are not compromised by their inclusion.
-There is therefore no need to embark on unnecessary planned replacements for Swan Neck taps.
+These procedures must be recorded in ICU accommodation and for seldom used taps, although they are not recommended in low-use situations.
+Proximity detectors should include a timer than can be adjusted to take account of the optimum washing time: this is particularly important for scrub sinks; - e. non-touch / infrared / sensor taps also have a greater risk of their complex internal surfaces becoming contaminated with micro-organisms and biofilms.
+Sample water will require to be drawn off from sensor taps to monitor the adequacy of maintenance. - f. automatic flushing WCs should be considered for similar areas. e.g. wards; - in the case of a dual function delivery device, i.e. shower/bath diverter, a risk assessment will be necessary to establish what temperature setting is required; - h. there has been much debate as to whether swan neck taps constitute any additional risk associated with stagnant water remaining un-drained when the tap is switched off.
+There is no evidence as yet to suggest that there is any particular cause for concern given that the permitted lengths of deadlegs are not compromised by their inclusion.
+There is therefore no need to embark on unnecessary planned replacements for Swan Neck taps; - i. taps should be ideally removable and easily dismantled for cleaning and disinfection.